bmulvihill/agglomerative_clustering/README.md

 Hierarchical Agglomerative Clustering Algorithm

-Input Set of 3 dimensional points, group into nearest k clusters
+Input Set of 3 dimensional points, group into nearest k clusters based on Euclidean Distance.
+Currently the Clustering Algorithm supports 4 different types of Linkage
+* Single Linkage (Distance between clusters is based on nearest points)
+* Complete Linkage (Distance between clusters is based on farthest points)
+* Average Linkage (Distance between clusters is based on average distance of points)
+* Center Linkage (Distance between clusters is based on center of cluster)

 ## Installation